nfagerlund/puppet-docs/source/puppet/4.7/reference/services_master_rack.markdown

 Under Rack, the Puppet master processes are started and managed by your Rack web server.
 The way to start and stop the Puppet master will depend on your specific web server stack.

-If your Rack stack isn't running any other applications or sites, you can simply start and stop the whole server process; if it also provides other services, as a Passenger/Apache stack sometimes does, you may need to disable the Puppet master's virtual host and do a graceful restart.
+If your Rack stack isn't running any other applications or sites, you can simply start and stop the whole server process; if it also provides other services, as a Passenger/Apache stack sometimes does, you might need to disable the Puppet master's virtual host and do a graceful restart.

 ## The Rack Puppet master's run environment